-- Establish ground rules on presentation and setting out and display these.
-Comments should be made if not followed. - Marking is only of value if comments are read and responded to. - ✓ All work marked by a member of staff should be in green. - ✓ Work marked by someone other than the class teacher should be initialled. - Work marked by the children should be in a contrasting coloured pencil.
-Pupils should be encouraged and trained to mark their own and other's work where they highlight success and improvement. - In depth marking will be completed at least weekly in maths and in literacy.
+Establish ground rules on presentation and setting out and display these.
+Comments should be made if not followed.

+- ✓ Marking is only of value if comments are read and responded to. - ✓ All work marked by a member of staff should be in green when identifying positive aspects and in pink when highlighting areas to work on. - ✓ Work marked by someone other than the class teacher should be initialled. - Work marked and edited by the children should be their 'purple polishing pen'.
+Pupils should be encouraged and trained to mark their own and other's work where they highlight success and improvement. - ✓ In depth marking will be completed at least weekly in maths and in literacy.
 Marking must be manageable and not all pieces can be quality marked.
 Regular and frequent written feedback will be given to children in an appropriate way for their age and ability.
 Any work that is distance marked should be written in child friendly language.
-Comments should model the handwriting policy. - All marking will be positive, informative and constructive and comments must relate to the LO and the SC.
-Only give feedback on what children were asked to pay attention to. - ✓ Maths and other closed tasks should be marked with a tick and a or . put next to incorrect answers.
+Comments should model the handwriting policy. - ✓ All marking will be positive, informative and constructive and comments must relate to the LO and the SC.
+Only give feedback on what children were asked to pay attention to. - ✓ Maths and other closed tasks should be marked with a tick or a . put next to incorrect answers.
 Children should be encouraged to leave incorrect answers and not rub them out. - Marking in literacy should include a tick where the child has written best aspects against LO and in Next steps indicate an area where some improvement needs to be made.
 Information needs to be given as to how the child can close the gap. - Spelling corrections should be limited to the words the child should know and a maximum of 3 spelling mistakes marked with sp.
 The child will then correct or write the word 3 times.
-Some other words may be correctly spelt in margin. - Punctuation marks relevant to the child's National Curriculum levels will be marked.
-Punctuation mistakes will be inserted where omitted and circled where wrong. - Time should be given to pupils to correct, redraft, edit, add and respond. - Children should evaluate their work using the tool kits or faces. - Marking will inform teachers' judgements on how a child is progressing in relation to the whole class, National Curriculum levels of attainment and the child's individual ability and will be used to inform teachers' records and reports to parents.
+Some other words may be correctly spelt in margin.
+Edited with purple pen? - Punctuation marks relevant to the child's National Curriculum levels will be marked.
+Punctuation mistakes will be inserted where omitted and circled where wrong. - ✓ Time should be given to pupils to correct, redraft, edit, add and respond. - Children should evaluate their work using the tool kits or faces. - Marking will inform teachers' judgements on how a child is progressing in relation to the whole class, National Curriculum levels of attainment and the child's individual ability and will be used to inform teachers' records and reports to parents.